isomorphic-software/smartclient-docs/classes/IMenuButton.md

 ### Description
 The menu drops down below the menu button.
 Set to false if the menu should appear above the menu button.

-Note that this setting may be ignored if it would cause the menu to be clipped by the browser viewport.

 ### Groups

 - menu